Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Other types of finite elements

 Functions from $\bbP_1^{\mathrm{nc}}$ are usually discontinuous across facets, so $\bbP_1^{\mathrm{nc}}\not\subset H^1(\Omega)$.
 The degrees of freedom are assigned to the facets.
 Consequently, the support of each nodal basis function consists of not more than two mesh cells.
 This property results in a small communication overhead in simulations on parallel computers.
 Furthermore, the localized support leads to quite sparse matrices for many discretizations.

 An upwind method for $\bbP_1^{\mathrm{nc}}$ was proposed in \cite{OU84}.
 To this end, a dual domain or lumping domain for each degree of freedom is considered.
 Since the degrees of freedom are assigned to the facets, the construction of the dual domain is much easier than for $\bbP_1$.
 For each degree of freedom, it is the polytope whose vertices are the vertices of the corresponding facet and the barycenter(s) of the mesh cell(s) where the facet belongs to.
 Integration by parts on the dual grid is applied to the convective term and then the fluxes across the facets of the dual mesh cells are approximated by an upwind technique.
 The construction of the upwind fluxes leads on triangulations of acute type to a convection matrix that is of non-negative type.
 Also the diffusion matrix for $\bbP_1^{\mathrm{nc}}$ is of non-negative type on acute grids.
-Its restriction to the degrees of freedom that are not on the Dirichlet boundary is invertible, since the corresponding bilinear form is coercive with respect to a piecewise defined $H^1(\Omega)$ seminorm, which is a norm in $\bbP_1^{\mathrm{nc}}$.
+Its restriction to the degrees of freedom that are not on the Dirichlet boundary is invertible, since the corresponding bilinear form is coercive with respect to a piecewise defined $H^1(\Omega)$ seminorm, which is a norm in the subspace of $\bbP_1^{\mathrm{nc}}$ consisting of functions vanishing at barycenters of facets contained in the Dirichlet boundary.
 Thus, from \cite[Theorem~5.1]{Knobloch10} one can conclude the existence of a unique solution of the discrete problem and from Theorems~\ref{thm:algebraic-local-DMP} and~\ref{thm:algebraic-global-DMP} the satisfaction of the local and global DMP for the degrees of freedom, respectively, on acute triangulations.

 To the best of our knowledge, this upwind method is nowadays rarely used for the numerical solution of convection-diffusion-reaction equations.
 However, it gained some usefulness in the construction of multigrid methods for incompressible flow problems.
 For such problems, the pair $\bbP_1^{\mathrm{nc}}/\bbP_0$ satisfies a discrete inf-sup condition and applying the upwind technique from \cite{OU84} leads to a convection-stabilized discretization of the incompressible Navier--Stokes equations.
 It was proposed in \cite{JM01} to utilize this discretization on lower levels of a multigrid method, leading to the so-called multiple discretization multilevel (MDML) method.
 A more recent comparison of solvers for the incompressible Navier--Stokes equations that includes the MDML method can be found in \cite{ABJW18}.